 Hard worker, the artist will practice in various styles as shown in this museum retrospective.
 EAt a time when he is still searching for what form to give to his art, he draws onMasters of Modern Art some influences:

-"He [Picasso] could master all styles.
-The lesson I draw is that we must use them all. "
+“He could master all styles.
+The lesson I take is that we have to use them all. "

 Featured image: A Bigger Splash, 1967 Acrylic on canvas 242,50 x 243.90 x 3 cm © David Hockney Tate Collection, London